burespe1/semantic-dictionary/drafts/DR_EU_885-2013/location-information-of-the-entry-point-in-the-truck-parking-area.md

 source: DR_EU_885-2013
 ---

-**Location information of the entry point in the truck parking area:** the minimum information required for indicating the position of the entry point of a truck parking area.
 >The position of the entry point can be expressed either as a geographic location (coordinates) or as a location reference along the road network (point or linear reference).

 >Various coordinate systems can be used for geographic locations, including the European Terrestrial Reference System 1989 (ETRS89), which is the EU-recommended frame of reference for geodetic data.